 hl.q: A query to use for highlighting.
 The main query (q=) will be used if this is not defined.
 This parameter allows you to highlight different terms than those being used to retrieve documents.

 hl.snippets: Specifies maximum number of highlighted snippets to generate per field.
 It is possible for any number of snippets from zero to this value to be generated.
 This parameter accepts per-field overrides, such as hl.<field>.snippets.

+hl.tag.pre: Specifies the “tag” to use before a highlighted term.
+This can be any Unicode string, but is most often an HTML or XML tag.

+hl.tag.post: Specifies the “tag” to use after a highlighted term.
+This can be any Unicode string, but is most often an HTML or XML tag.

 These are not the only parameters available, but are commonly used.
 TODO